gIsaak/LayerDepositionApp/README.md

 - CU30.dll
 - CU30Interface.cs

-CU30.dll needs to be present in the same folder as the Project executable.
+CU30.dll needs to be present in the Project Folder.

-CU30Interface.cs needs to be referenced (or its source code pasted into the target project)
+CU30Interface.cs needs to be added to Project References (or its code pasted into the target project).

 Both can be found at